Who is affected by Making Tax Digital?

-All UK businesses that are VAT registered and above the £85,000 VAT threshold will be required to keep their accounting records digitally and submit VAT returns to HMRC with specialised cloud accounting software but Making Tax Digital will not be made mandatory for any other taxes such as income and corporation tax in 2020.
+All UK businesses that are VAT registered and earning above the £85,000 VAT threshold are now required to keep accounting records digitally and submit their VAT returns to HMRC with specialised cloud accounting software.

 It is vital to establish how you will comply with these new regulations and make sufficient plans and decisions in readiness for these changes.

 Honey Barrett fully understand how demanding running a small business can be.
 We are here to help alleviate any concerns you may have about managing your records digitally.

 How will I submit my VAT returns to HMRC?

 Affected businesses must use HMRC compatible accounting software or appoint an agent to submit returns to HMRC on their behalf.

 From April 2022 all UK businesses that are VAT registered will be expected to submit their records digitally, every quarter.